 Metacognition Implementation Challenges

-Flavell (1979) described cognition as mental processes like learning and memory.
+Flavell (1979) described cognition as mental processes such as learning and memory.
 Metacognition means learners understand their own thinking (Flavell, 1979).
-Nelson (1996) stated it includes effectively managing your learning approaches.
+Nelson (1996) stated that it also includes managing your learning approaches well.

 What is metacognition with examples?